rsleem/CI-CD/Labs/02 GitOps/01 skaffold/skaffold.md

 ```
 sudo docker login
 ```
-you can set the Docker Hub or push it later:
+you can set the Docker Hub registry name or push it later:

 set Skaffold’s global repository config:
 ```
-skaffold config set default-repo [name of repo]
+skaffold config set default-repo [name of Docker Hub registry]
 ```
 build a skaffold.yaml:
 ```